Arugula and Toasted Couscous Salad with Roasted Root Veggies and Maple-Mustard Vinaigrette

 I put the parsnips and the tin foil wrapped beets onto a sheet pan and roasted them in the oven for 40-45 minutes at 375 F. This step is great to do the day before you assemble your salad, that way you know your veggies have cooled, and all you have to do is make the couscous and vinaigrette.

-For the dressing, just mix all of the ingredients together until well blended.
+For the maple mustard dressing, just mix all of the ingredients together until well blended.
 I love to use my tiny whisk for this.
 It’s the perfect tool for making homemade salad dressings.
+My next favorite way to mix dressings is in a mason jar.
+Add all your ingredients to the jar, seal tightly with a lid, and shake vigorously while singing “The Itsy Bitsy Spider.”
+Just kidding, you can pick any song you want.

-All that’s left to do is assemble your fabulous salad, and enjoy!
-And just a friendly reminder about beets – they are messy as all heck and will stain everything you come into contact with!
-Just in case, don’t wear anything you love while you prep this!
+Then, all that’s left to do is assemble your fabulous salad, and enjoy!
+And just a friendly reminder about beets – they are messy as all heck and will stain anything and everything you come into contact with!
+Use and apron, and don’t wear anything you love while you prep this!

 - 2 Parsnips